c-f-h/c-f-h.github.io/hugosite/content/post/computing-intersections/index.md

 ---

-Before we can apply ML to the [triangle problem]({{< relref the-triangle-problem >}}), we need to be able to compute self-intersections of a curved triangle in an accurate and hopefully efficient way so that we can generate enough training data.
+Before we can apply ML to the [triangle problem]({{< relref the-triangle-problem >}}), we need to be able to compute self-intersections of a curved triangle in an accurate and efficient way so that we can generate enough training data.

 The basic approach is:
 1. [Subdivide](#subdividing-the-triangle) the curved triangle into smaller subtriangles